Iwas1512/coolTools-Minecraft-Plugin/README.md

 | `itemsplugin.keepflight` | Allows admins to retain flight when logging out |
 <details>

-Breaking multiple blocks at once with the Super Pickaxe Show Image
-Player using Flash Boots and Winged Helmet
 </details>
 👩‍💻 For Developers
 This plugin demonstrates: